A Markov model for factorisation of iterated cubic polynomials: Markov Model for cubic polynomials

-For defining our model we should know how to pass from one state (factorization of $f^n$) to the next one (factorization of $f^{n+1}$).
-This transition can be understood as an action of $f$ on the states, as shown in the following definition. \begin{definition} Given a PCF cubic $f,$ we define the action of $f$ on the label $c_1,...,c_n,$ as $c_2,...,c_n,c_j$ where $j$ is the value smaller than $n$ for which $f^j(\gamma_1)f^j(\gamma_2)=f^{n+1}(\gamma_1)f^{n+1}(\gamma_2).$ Notice that applying $f$ to $g,$ i.e. $g\circ f$ would be like shifting the orbit one more time. \end{definition}
+To define our model, we should know how to pass from one state (the factorisation of $f^n$) to the next (the factorisation of $f^{n+1}$).
+This transition can be understood as an action of $f$ on types, as defined below. \begin{definition} Given a PCF cubic polynomial $f\in K[x],$ we define the action of $f$ on the type $c_1,...,c_n,$ as $c_2,...,c_n,c_j$ where $j$ is the value smaller than $n$ for which $f^j(\gamma_1)f^j(\gamma_2)=f^{n+1}(\gamma_1)f^{n+1}(\gamma_2).$ Notice that applying $f$ to $g,$ i.e. $g\circ f$ would be like shifting the orbit one more time. \end{definition} We want to study, given $g$ a polynomial, how to obtain $t(g\circ f)$ given $t(g)$.
 It may be the case that given an irreducible polynomial $g,$ $g\circ f$ is irreducible, in which case we would have got the new state by the action in Definition \ref{def 4.8}.
 However, $g\circ f$ may be reducible.
-In case the composition is reducible we remark that there is a dependence condition between the factors, for example, when $g\circ f=h_1h_2, $ we can compute the label and obtain:
+In case the composition is reducible, we remark that there is a dependence condition between the factors, for example, when $g\circ f=h_1h_2: $